-Yesterday, I was on the lake and it was great.
+Happy Sunday!
+Yesterday I was on the lake, and it was great.
 I hope you had a wonderful Saturday as well.

-Continuing on with what I talked about yesterday relating to back pain, I wanted to talk about an overlooked cause of back pain.
+Continuing with what I discussed yesterday about back pain, I wanted to talk about an overlooked cause of back pain.
 This has to do with your feet.
-I go more into details below.
+I go into more detail below.

 Enjoy the article.